KeenWill/PennLabs-DevOps-Challenge/README.md

 ### How to kubernetes?

 Setup `kubectl` to connect to a cluster.
 Run `kubectl apply -f ./kube/`.
-Eventually (hopefully) an external IP should be assigned to the app (run `kubectl get svc app --watch` to watch the app service for an external ip update).
+Eventually (hopefully) an external IP will be assigned to the app (run `kubectl get svc app --watch` to watch the app service for an external ip update).
 Go to the IP in ur favorite browser. profit.